-I have learned to not expect but instead, in all circumstances, receive even my faintest of breath as a gift of mercy from God Himself.
-For I have come to well know that, to the displeasure of my flesh, all things in this temporary place shall ultimately come to an end.
-But my spirit endures by faith . . . that is hope, not in the things of this world but, in the everlasting God who, as I trust and obey Him He, makes me happy in Jesus.
+I have learned to not expect but rather, in all circumstances, receive even my faintest of breath as a gift of mercy from God Himself; for I have come to well know that, to the displeasure of my flesh, all things in this temporary place shall ultimately come to an end.
+But my spirit endures by the hope of faith, not in the things of this world but, in the everlasting God who, as I trust and obey Him He, makes me happy in Jesus.
 My Savior’s promise of His love is as a precious shower of blessing to refresh me in all seasons.

 We are not well.
 A cancer is spread throughout us.
 This disease would go undetected but, to those of us who are not in denial, the symptoms are plain to see; telltale signs are as evident in us … as they are apparent all around us.

 One our own, none of us could sufficiently argue for the Truth that proves itself.
 We should humble ourselves and prayerfully study the Truth so that, when our faith is challenged, we are prepared to trust the Spirit of Truth who gently manifests through us as our mysterious but great advocate of hope.

 Lord, there are people who have felt out of place since the day they were born, where doors – as we often would say in cliché are closed for other doors to open – do not seem to even exist.
 These wandering souls learn all too well the meaning of insecurity.